damhau/the-template/PITCHME.md

 1. Quality of the inventory is very important
 2. Don't assume specific config on every systems (even if it should be the case): Disabling UAC on Windows was a PITA !
+3. When no api is avaialble the Ansible shell module is your friend
-3. There is never enough communication and documentation
+4. There is never enough communication and documentation

 +++